At a Glance

 ✨Showcase Your Experience

 Make sure to highlight your 500 hours of P1 experience in an operational FJ aircraft.
-Be prepared to discuss specific scenarios where you applied your skills and how they relate to the responsibilities of the Flying Instructor role.
+Be prepared to discuss specific scenarios where you applied your flying skills and instructional techniques.